-Please note the following when applying for an Erasmus+ scholarship:
+Please note the following when applying for a scholarship:

-- You may only go aboard if your destination is code green or yellow on your day of departure according to Leiden University’s travel policy.
+- You may only go abroad if travel to your destination is permitted on your day of departure according to Leiden University’s travel policy.

-- You will only receive your grant payment 1 to 2 weeks before the start of your activity abroad and only if you are still permitted to travel to your destination according to Leiden University’s travel policy.
+- You will only receive your scholarship/grant payment 1 to 2 weeks before the start of your activity abroad and only if you are still permitted to travel to your destination according to Leiden University’s travel policy.

 - Your study or research must be a fully recognised part of your Bachelor, Master or PhD programme at Leiden University.